dheeddev/dheeddev/README.md

 - 👋 Hi, I’m @dheeddev
-- 👀 I’m interested in web development
+- 👀 I’m interested in Front End Development
-- 🌱 I’m currently learning responsive web development
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on fantastic topics regards web development
+- 💞️ I’m looking to collaborate on fantastic projects regards web development
 - 📫 How to reach me on my mail gwcdheeddev@gmail.com or @DiamondIfeoluwa on twitter.

 <!---